anitachengalva/text-editor/README.md

 This application is hosted at Port 3000, so typing: `http://localhost:3000/` in to the address bar of your browser while the server is running should display the user interface.

+Hitting the "Install!" button allows you to save changes to the text editor regardless of whether you are online or offline.
+You are able to make changes, exit the application, and come back to your saved work.

 ## Technologies Utilized

 > [Javascript](https://www.javascript.com/)